jaredap1995/Data-Pipeline-and-Web-App-Exercise-Prescriptions/README.md

 ## Data Pipeline and Web Application for Exercise Workout App
 This is a full data pipeline developed from personal client excel spreadsheets created during my time as a personal trainer.
-The web application is designed for current and new business clients to access their personally designed workouts and made with a focus on expediting the exercise prescription, tracking, and recording progress.
+The web application is designed for current and new business clients to access their personally designed workouts and made with a focus on expediting the exercise prescription, tracking, and recording process.

 ## Web Application
 The web application is accessible through the following link: https://jaredperezhpc.streamlit.app/